Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 Water

 In many accommodations in Malaysia, you can refill your water bottle free of charge.
-This way, you not only save money but also do something for the environment.
+This way, you save money and do something good for the environment.

-If you have to buy water it might be worth it to take a big bottle instead of several small ones during the day.
+If you have to buy water, it might be worth taking a big bottle instead of several small ones during the day.

 Or maybe just not spending money on the water at all?

 The trick?
 Tap water!
 But please don’t drink water directly from the tap!
 There is a way to make this tap water drinkable.
 It’s called Lifestraw!
-(Click here for the latest prices) This super practical device disinfects and filters tap water in order to make it drinkable.
-Therefore, you can save a lot of money and do something good by not producing more plastic waste.
+(Click here for the latest prices) This super practical device disinfects and filters tap water to make it drinkable.
+Therefore, you can save much money and do something good by not producing more plastic waste.

 Entries & Activities